-Next, set three or four objectives that will help you achieve your goal.
+Set three or four specific objectives that will help you achieve your goal(s).
 They should be measurable, so you can see the results.
-For example, if you wanted to build brand awareness, you could make your objectives: ‘Reach 1,000 people with organic posts’, ‘Engage with ten people a day on Twitter’ and ‘Use the reach option on promoted posts’.
+For example, if you wanted to build brand awareness, you could make your objectives: ‘Reach 1,000 people with organic posts’, ‘engage with ten people a day on Twitter’ and ‘use the reach option on promoted posts’.
 These would all be appropriate to your goal of brand awareness and will aid you in attaining it.

 Now you’ve got the basis of what you want to achieve, you have to analyse what aspects of your current social media are helping you to do this, and what parts aren’t.
 Make a list of things you like, things you think don’t work and aspects you’d like to introduce.
 For example, you could dislike that you just post at any time during the day on Facebook.
-If this is the case, you could then start optimising your scheduling times, so your posts go out when your audience is online and active.
+If this is the case, you could then start optimising your scheduling times, so your posts publish when your audience is online and most active.

 Your next step will be identifying your competition.
 Look at what other brands and businesses in your industry are doing on social media.
 Highlight what you like and things they are doing on social media that are working on their pages.
-Facebook even lets you set up a ‘Pages to Watch’, so you can constantly keep an eye on their post and engagement levels.
+Facebook even lets you set up ‘Pages to Watch’, so you can constantly keep an eye on their post and engagement levels.

 The Social Media Platforms

-But, where do you start?
+But where do you start?
 How do you know where your marketing strategy will work best?
 And what do you even post on the platforms you want to market on?
 Giraffe is here to help!

-We live in a world where social media marketing cannot be ignored.
-Brands are judged on their social presence and new brands have been created through social alone.
+We live in a world where the impact of social media marketing cannot be ignored.
+Brands are judged on their social presence and new brands have been created through a social and online presence alone.
 Everyone is listening and we now spend on average 2.5 hours of our day on social media.

-You can create a Facebook group, which will allow you to post to your audience on a more personal level.
-Facebook groups also let you do a more different and advanced post types, than the usual Facebook business page features will allow.
+You can create a business-orientated Facebook group, which will allow you to post to your audience on a more personal level.
+Facebook groups also let you post more different and advanced post types than the usual Facebook business page features will allow.